modelon-community/impact-client-js/README.md

 # impact-client-js

-impact-client-js is a library created to simplify interaction with the Modelon Impact simulation platform.
+This library was created to simplify interaction with the Modelon Impact simulation platform.
+Currently it is best suited for smaller web applications and examples to demonstrate Modelon Impact features.
+For more advanced or larger applications interacting with Modelon Impact it is better to use the REST API directly since impact-client-js only exposes a small subset of the features available in the REST API.

+For non-browser scripting purposes the best alternative is to use [impact-client-python](https://github.com/modelon-community/impact-client-python) if Python is an option.

 ## Installation